supelec-lstm/PinaPL/README.md

 # PinaPL
-PinaPL is not a Projet Long
+PinaPL Is Not A Projet Long

-## GIT Usage Guide
+## Git Usage Guide
-Do not forget to configure and update your .gitignore so as to keep the repositories clean.
+Do not forget to configure and update your .gitignore to keep the repository clean from any project file.

-## Code conventions
+## Syntax conventions
 Naming: variableName
         ClassName
+Indentation: 4 spaces

+## How to draw graphs
+- Enable the GRAPH tag and disable all the others
+- write the output into a file (`./testBuild > graph.log`)
+- put `graph.log` into dot (a command from the graphviz package) : `cat graph.log | dot -Tpng > mnist.png`
+- enjoy